 - 1 cup water

+- Remove skins (if desired).
 Brush a thick layer BBQ sauce over chicken.
 Place in pre-heated oven on broil for about 5 minutes.
+Serve immediately.